July 27, 2019

 |Publicity shot of Woolery and Stafford on the Wheel of Fortune set.|

 Wheel debuted on NBC on January 6, 1975.
 It featured three contestants competing against each other to solve a themed word puzzle (person, place, thing, phrase, etc.) by gradually filling in letters and calling out the solution once they knew it.
-They each took turns spinning a wheel carved up into 24 sections comprised different money amounts or prizes (some changed each round), a “lose a turn” and two “bankrupt” spaces.
-A correct letter guess netted the contestant whatever prize the wheel landed on; with money amounts being multiplied by however many of the letter appeared in the puzzle.
+They each took turns spinning a wheel carved up into 24 sections comprised of different money amounts or prizes (some changed each round), a “lose a turn” and two “bankrupt” spaces.
+A correct letter guess netted the contestant whatever prize the wheel landed on, with money amounts being multiplied by however many of the letter appeared in the puzzle.
 Vowels had to be purchased from their accumulated dollar amount during their turn.
 A contestant’s turn was over once they landed on one of the bad spaces or made an incorrect guess.

 |Pat Sajak and contestants on a themed dressing of the Wheel set.|

 Initially, winners of a round were allowed to spend their winnings on various prizes displayed on the stage, but that was dropped by the end of the 80s.
 The ultimate winner would play a bonus round where they blindly selected a prize, were spotted the letters R-S-T-L-N and E, and had to provide three more consonants and a vowel.
 If they were able to successfully guess the puzzle, they won the prize they had selected.
 While the rules, format, set and even its broadcast network may have changed over the years, the basic gameplay of the show has remained the same and the show has become a worldwide franchise with over forty international adaptations.